 This expense is a result of travel and meal costs of the Corporation's directors, officers, employees and consultants whilst undertaking business on behalf of the Corporation.
-The expense for the three and six-months ended June 30, 2018 is higher than the comparable periods in the previous year due to an increase in director travel incurred in the quarter.
+The expense for the three months ended September 30, 2018 is comparable to the same period in the prior year.
+The expense for the nine months ended September 30, 2018 is higher than the comparable periods in the previous year due to an increase in director travel incurred during the second quarter.